Who is in charge of the project?

 When will the construction be complete?

-The new Harbor Point Bridge is scheduled to be open in a limited way in the fall of 2017.
+The new Harbor Point Bridge is scheduled to be open in a limited way in the summer of 2018.
 The streetscape portion and final bridge construction of the project are expected to be delivered by the spring of 2019.
 All dates are subject to change based on weather conditions, etc.

 How will traffic be affected?